-A step in the right direction, a VW Passat TDI set the world record for longest distance on one tank of clean diesel fuel.
-The stock 2012 Passat TDI was equipped with a six-speed manual transmission and had an average of 84.1 miles per gallon during its three day trip totaling 1626 miles.
+A step in the right direction, a VW Passat TDI set the world record for the longest distance on one tank of clean diesel fuel.
+The stock 2012 Passat TDI was equipped with a six-speed manual transmission and had an average of 84.1 miles per gallon during its three-day trip totaling 1626 miles.

 The Passat’s 2.0-liter TDI Clean Diesel inline four-cylinder engine produces 140 horsepower and 236 pound-feet of torque and with a manual transmission delivers an EPA estimated fuel economy rating of 43 mpg on the highway.
 The TDI engine is equipped with a Selective Catalytic Reduction System (SCR) that fulfills emissions requirements in all 50 states.
 The Passat—built at the world’s only LEED Platinum certified automotive factory in Chattanooga, TN—was named Motor Trend’s 2012 Car of the Year.

 “The Passat was engineered and designed to be a comfortable yet fun to drive alternative in the midsize segment.
 The TDI Clean Diesel version unites driving dynamics and fuel efficiency that isn’t found in the competitive set,” said Rainer Michel, Vice President of Product Strategy, Volkswagen of America, Inc. “We’re honored that the Taylors chose the 2012 Passat TDI as the vehicle to set this outstanding distance record.
 Their record shows just how economical the Passat TDI can be in the right hands.”